katherinelim/docker-multistage-example/README.md

 ## Multi-stage Build Dockerfile

-The production image is `java-multistage:latest` and can be build with the script `auto/package`.
+The production image is `java-multistage:latest` and can be built with the script `auto/package`.

 The multi-stage build Dockerfile looks like this: